What My Life Was Like Before Social Media Took Over

 I don't want there to come a time when the photo shoots would become a norm, too often, and rather expected, that you and I will start taking our Instagram mothers and boyfriends for granted.
 No way.

 DRESSING DOWN AND LOW-KEY CELEBRATIONS

 While I’m admittedly a fan of dressing up, putting on my heavy earrings, and all that jazz, that doesn’t mean to say I don’t enjoy being in a plain Jane jeans and tee, too—and one that isn't Instagram-worthy.
 These days, I catch myself enjoying intimate dinners that aren’t properly documented because, you know, it feels great when you’re having too much fun that you really forget to take out your phone and snap the moment.

 Not that I resent the well-planned ones with matching outfits and decor that would make a great Instagram post.
 But that's a different story.

 THE HOBBIES WE DID IN ELEMENTARY SUMMERS

-I remember summer afternoons when I’d read Archie comics after lunch and eat junk food and then take a nap.
-And then we would play outside until it gets dark, or I’d think of a DIY project to do indoors, such as weaving friendship bracelets.
+I remember summer afternoons when I’d read Archie comics after lunch and eat junk food and then take a nap, or in tita speak—siesta.
+And then we would play outside until it gets dark, or I’d think of a DIY project to do indoors, like weaving friendship bracelets or building a makeshift fortress with blankets and bed sheets.
 The old summer days were the times when we could be ourselves, do what we really wanted to do, without school work or anything that's required with a grade to bribe getting in the way.

 They say as you grow older you lose friends, or keep in touch with fewer and fewer.
 On one hand it might sound like such a sad thing, but at the same time I feel it’s nice to have a handful of close friends that you actually see and meet up with regularly.